More Program Information

-Eligibility for admission to the BScN program at Red Deer Polytechnic requires all applicants to meet minimum academic requirements and minimum non-academic requirements (CASPer).
+Eligibility for admission to the BScN program and the LPN to BScN Transition program at Red Deer Polytechnic requires all applicants to meet minimum academic requirements and minimum non-academic requirements (Casper).
 Applicants who do not meet all minimum requirements are not considered for admission.

-All applicants to the Bachelor of Science in Nursing programs at Red Deer Polytechnic are required to complete an online assessment (CASPer) as part of the application package.
-Successful completion of CASPer is mandatory in order to maintain admission eligibility.
+All applicants to the Bachelor of Science in Nursing and the LPN to BScN Transition program at Red Deer Polytechnic are required to complete an online assessment (Casper) as part of the application package.
+Successful completion of Casper is mandatory in order to maintain admission eligibility.

-Applicants are required to first submit their application to Red Deer Polytechnic, then register for a CASPer test.
-CASPer test results are sent directly to Red Deer Polytechnic from the CASPer agency and the test should be completed by January 31 to be included in the March 1 review of applicants.
+Applicants are required to first submit their application to Red Deer Polytechnic, then register for a Casper test.
+Casper test results are sent directly to Red Deer Polytechnic from the Casper agency and the test should be completed by the date indicated in your Application information on the Loop to be included in the initial review of applicants.

-For students who apply to attend Red Deer Polytechnic after January 31, the review of your application will not be completed until the CASPer score is received by Red Deer Polytechnic (this takes about three weeks).
-For applicants who write the CASPer after March 1, you will not be included in the first admission cycle and will be considered for the waitlist.
+For students who apply to attend Red Deer Polytechnic after this deadline, the review of your application will not be completed until the Casper score is received by Red Deer Polytechnic (this takes about three weeks).
+For applicants who write the Casper after the initial review, you will not be included in the first admission cycle and will be considered for the waitlist.

-The earlier that CASPer scores are submitted, the earlier the Institution can make an admission decision on the Red Deer Polytechnic application.
-Applicants with incomplete or missing CASPer scores will not be considered for admission.
-You are only permitted to do the CASPer assessment once per admission cycle.
+Applicants with incomplete or missing Casper scores will not be considered for admission.
+You are only permitted to do the Caper assessment once per admission cycle.
 Applicants who have taken the test in previous years will be expected to re-take it.
-Specific CASPer testing dates are listed on their website.
+Specific Casper testing dates are listed on their website.